about

 • NICET provides lunch for the SMEs and usually provides dinner on the first night of the workshop.

-• Virtual meetings are typically 2 to 3 hours in length.
+Virtual meetings are typically two to three hours in length.

 • These meetings will usually take place within a one- to three-month time frame.